 Speech Prosody: Prosody is the feature of speech that describes its melody and rhythm.
 Most English speakers think of prosody as the feature that enables speakers to convey emotion or, for instance, to signal whether a question is being asked (e.g., a rising pitch at the end of the utterance).
 Our studies have found that natural prosody helps listeners understand speech better in background noise (Click Here to Learn More).

-Teaching: I routinely offer five different classes.
+Teaching: I routinely offer three different classes.

 Signals and Systems in Audiology (SLHS 8803).
 This course covers advanced topics in acoustics and calibration of audiometers.
 In the image below, some of my students are assessing the calibration of the bone conduction oscillator using an artificial mastoid.

 Hearing Science Foundations of Audiology (SLHS 8805): My background in hearing science and audiology give me a unique perspective that enables me to make critical links between hearing science and audiological clinical practice; hearing science is shown to be an important foundation for evaluating clinical protocols.
 As part of this class, students create a poster that presents an analysis of current scientific literature.
 The posters illustrate links students find between hearing science and Audiology for a narrow topic in an area of their interest.
-These posters are presented (even and odd numbered posters presented simultaneously during alternate 1/2-hour periods) during the final exam period in a public forum that is attended by other students and faculty.
+These posters are presented (even and odd numbered posters presented during alternate, 1/2-hour periods) during the final exam period in a public forum that is attended by other students and faculty.
 This group presentation, with multiple posters being presented simultaneously to interested observers, is similar to the format of a national convention (without the stress).